pelednoam/mmvt/README.md

 ## Template brain and data
 We've imported [colin27](http://www.bic.mni.mcgill.ca/ServicesAtlases/Colin27Highres) into MMVT, and included data we morphed from a patient.
 The data includes recording from EEG, MEG, fMRI, and sEEG for the [MSIT](https://www.nature.com/articles/nprot.2006.48) task.
 The data can be downloaded from [here](https://www.dropbox.com/s/hpt5t9gt8migna8/colin27.zip?dl=0) (1GB).
 Extract the zip file in the mmvt_blend folder which was created in your mmvt_root folder.
 Then, open Blender, close the splash screen and open (File->open) colin's blend file (colin27_laus125.blend).

-* To learn more about the tool you can find several self-explanatory tasks for Colin27 data [here](https://tinyurl.com/yd2axzsg) (feel free the add comments).
+* To learn more about the tool you can find several self-explanatory tasks for Colin27 data [here](https://github.com/pelednoam/mmvt/wiki/Colin27-exercise).
    - Step by step answers for the tasks can be found [here](https://docs.google.com/document/d/1FD2vA_eSbGMsZIxZs_8wAstyNN5QMYIxkV35jaj2qyM/edit?usp=sharing)